awsdocs/aws-glue-developer-guide/doc_source/dev-endpoint.md

 ```

  If your development endpoint has a **Private address** and your VPC subnet is routable from the public internet and its security groups allow inbound access from your client, then you can follow these instructions to attach an **elastic IP** to a development endpoint, thereby allowing access from the internet\.

+**Note**
+To use elastic IPs, the subnet being used requires an internet gateway associated through the route table\.

 1. On the AWS Glue console, navigate to the development endpoint details page\.
 Record the **Private address** for use in the next step\.